-The certification body will check whether any sites covered in the potential certificate have been convicted of forced or child labour violations.
+To be eligible for MSC or ASC Chain of Custody certification, the certification body will check whether any sites in the certificate have been convicted of forced or child labour violations.

 If activities such as packing, processing or manual offloading are included, the auditor may also check for a completed self-assessment of labour practices prior to the audit.
-Please see page 19 of this guide for more details on how to comply with the MSC Labour Eligibility Requirements.
+Please see page 21 of this guide for more details on how to comply with the MSC Labour Eligibility Requirements.